-- 1. Turn the temperature control dial to max.
-(See dial operation below) - 2.
+- 1. Ensure the sauna stones have been loaded correctly.
+(Refer to 'Loading the Stones' on the previous page) - 2.
+Turn the temperature control dial to max.
+(See dial operation below) - 3.
 Set the timer control dial to 1 hour operation time.
-(See dial operation below) - 3.
+(See dial operation below) - 4.
 Exit the sauna and leave it to leave it to heat for the hour (with the door shut).
-Do not allow access during this period. - 4.
+Do not allow access during this period. - 5.
 After the hour is up, open the door and allow thorough ventilation.
-Poor cold water onto the rocks slowly. - 5.
+Poor cold water onto the rocks slowly. - 6.
 If there is still strong odor or smoke, repeat steps 1 to 4 again.